Cain's Offering

-Cain's Offering is a Finnish power metal supergroup that formed in 2008.
+Cain's Offering is a Finnish power metal supergroup formed in 2008.

 History

 Cain's Offering was formed by former Sonata Arctica members Jani Liimatainen and Mikko Härkin, Stratovarius singer Timo Kotipelto, Norther and Wintersun bass player Jukka Koskinen and drummer Jani Hurula.
 Their debut album Gather the Faithful was released in July 2009 through the Japanese label Marquee Inc..
 All music and lyrics were written by Liimatainen.
-On June 25 the band announced that they have signed a deal with Frontiers Records and that their debut album will be released on August 28 in Europe and on September 11 in the USA.
+On 25 June the band announced that they have signed a deal with Frontiers Records and that their debut album will be released on 28 August in Europe and on 11 September in the USA.

 Many fans were asking about a tour, and this is what Jani said in an interview with "Power of Metal":

-In June 2014, a new official Facebook page was created for Cain's Offering, and Jani mentioned that he plans to have a new Cain's Offering album written by September - according to him, he has four songs almost finished, and four more that he composed with Kotipelto.
+In June 2014, a new official Facebook page was created for Cain's Offering, and Jani mentioned that he plans to have a new Cain's Offering album written by September – according to him, he has four songs almost finished, and four more that he composed with Kotipelto.
 At least two of them would be used in a future album by Cain's Offering or Stratovarius.